Comment les Vers à Soie Produisent la Soie

 • The wires are then carefully unwound to obtain continuous strands.

-• Several strands are brought together and twisted to form a thread.
+• Several strands are gathered and twisted to form a thread.

 • The yarn is conditioned and woven to obtain textile.